thrackle-io/rules-engine/docs/userGuides/rules/ALLOW-DENY-ORACLE.md

 The rule will be evaluated with the following logic (this logic will be evaluated for each oracle rule associated with the token):

+1. The handler determines if the rule is active from the supplied action.
+If not processing does not continue past this step.
-1. The processor will receive the ID of the allow-oracle rule set in the application handler.
+2. The processor will receive the ID of the allow-oracle rule set in the application handler.
-2. The processor will receive the address that is to be checked in the oracle.
+3. The processor will receive the address that is to be checked in the oracle.
-3. The processor will determine the type of oracle based on the rule id.
+4. The processor will determine the type of oracle based on the rule id.
-4. The processor will then call the oracle address to check if the address to be checked is on the oracle's list:
+5. The processor will then call the oracle address to check if the address to be checked is on the oracle's list:
 - Allow list: check if the receiver address is an allowed address.
 If the address is not on the allowed list the transaction will revert.
 - Deny list: check if the sender is a denied address.
 If the address is denied the transaction will revert.

+**The list of available actions rules can be applied to can be found at [ACTION_TYPES.md](./ACTION-TYPES.md)]**

 ###### *see [ERC20RuleProcessorFacet](../../../src/protocol/economic/ruleProcessor/ERC20RuleProcessorFacet.sol) -> checkOraclePasses*